 As part of the school’s infrastructure, there is a Parent Council comprised of two representatives from each homeroom (typically 2 homerooms per grade).
 The representatives are elected during Parent Night at the beginning of each school year and act as a liaison between the parent community and school administration.
 They bring forward concerns, as necessary, and also relay important information from school administrators and the Board, maintain class fund accounts for social events, and work with the teachers as necessary.
-This cooperative network provides a forum for discussion amongst all.
-From the Parent Council, officers are elected to serve on the Parent Council Board (SEBR).
+Each year, the SEBR elects a chairperson and a deputy chairperson, who are supported by other SEBR members and subcommittees.

 Throughout the year, there are many other opportunities to raise your hand and volunteer.
-Working a shift at the 5K Oktoberfest Run and Celebration, chaperoning with a class field trip, assisting with a sports team or drama performance, we welcome parental involvement!
+Working a shift at the 5K Oktoberfest Run and Celebration, chaperoning with a class field trip, assisting with a sports team or drama performance, or helping in our school’s pollinator garden - we welcome parental involvement!

 We are fortunate to have a vibrant school with a wide array of events and activities for all.
 Your participation in the life of the community contributes in such an important way, and we are grateful to all who join in.

 If you are interested in volunteering during the 2022-23 school year, please take a moment to complete a brief GISW Parent Volunteer Interest Form to provide your preferred contact information and to indicate your areas of interest.
 We will reach out to you when volunteers are needed.